andylamp/stanford_fin_auto/02 - RE and their Properties/02-PRL-Quiz.md

  * Transition to end states on `0`: {A, D, H}
  * Transition to end states on `1`: {C, F, G}

+ Now using the algorithm presented in the course lectures we construct the table shown below:

 |      |   H   |   G   |   F   |   E   |   D   |   C   |   B   |
 |:----:|:-----:|:----:|:----:|:----:|:----:|:----:|:----:|